mzazon/awesome-cloud-projects/azure/real-time-fraud-detection-pipeline/real-time-fraud-detection-pipeline.md

 1. Azure subscription with appropriate permissions for creating Stream Analytics jobs, Event Hubs, and Machine Learning workspaces
 2. Azure CLI v2.60.0 or later installed and configured (or Azure Cloud Shell)
+3. Azure Functions Core Tools v4.x installed for local function development and deployment
-3. Basic understanding of stream processing concepts and fraud detection patterns
+4. Basic understanding of stream processing concepts and fraud detection patterns
-4. Sample transaction data or ability to generate synthetic transaction streams
+5. Sample transaction data or ability to generate synthetic transaction streams
-5. Estimated cost: $50-100 per day for development workloads (varies by throughput and ML compute usage)
+6. Estimated cost: $50-100 per day for development workloads (varies by throughput and ML compute usage)

-> **Note**: Azure AI Anomaly Detector has been retired as of October 2026.
-This recipe uses Azure Machine Learning as the modern alternative for implementing custom anomaly detection models with greater flexibility and control.
+> **Note**: This recipe uses Azure Machine Learning as the modern alternative for implementing custom anomaly detection models with greater flexibility and control over traditional rule-based systems.

 ## Preparation